Expat Exchange

 What advice to expats in Princeton have about housing?

 "Expats in Princeton recommend researching the area thoroughly before committing to a rental or purchase.
 It is important to consider the proximity to public transportation, schools, and other amenities.
 Additionally, it is important to be aware of the local laws and regulations regarding rental and purchase agreements.
 Expats also suggest talking to locals to get a better understanding of the area and to find out about any hidden costs or fees associated with renting or buying a home.
-Finally, expats recommend working with a real estate agent who is familiar with the area and can provide helpful advice," remarked one expat in Princeton.
+Finally, expats recommend working with a real estate agent who is familiar with the area and can provide helpful advice," said an expat in Princeton.

 What are medical services in Princeton like?